RinatValiullov/100DaysOfCode/README.md

 ### [React](react)
-Try to understand and have some practice with simple projects on React library
+Trying to understand and have some practice with simple projects on React library

 Projects:
  - [evergreenui](react/evergreenui)